 And, you don't to want to miss our Annual Red Carpet Event where festival goers mingle with celebrities and see a World Premiere Film.

 In addition, this year, we will host a pilots showcase for episodic content including web series.
 Pilots are not required to be produced by a church or Christian organization; however, they must clean and family friendly.

 See CATEGORIES and RULES AND TERMS for more information.

 Feature films must be written, or directed, or produced in whole or in part by a media ministry, church, pastor, or Christian non-profit.
-Each year, we also screen up to two Special Presentations (non church-produced feature films.)
+Each year, we also screen Special Presentations (non church-produced feature films.)